daattali/shinycssloaders/README.md

 You can use the `type` parameter to choose one of the 8 built-in animations, the `color` parameter to change the spinner's colour, and `size` to make the spinner smaller or larger (2 will make the spinner twice as large).
 For example, `withSpinner(plotOutput("myplot"), type = 5, color = "#0dc5c1", size = 2)`.

-### Setting spinner parameters globally

-If you want all the spinners in your app to have a certain type/size/colour, instead of specifying them in each call to `withSpinner()`, you can set them globally using the `spinner.type`, `spinner.color`, `spinner.size` R options.
-For example, setting `options(spinner.color="#0dc5c1")` will cause all your spinners to use that colour.

 ### Using a custom image

 If you don't want to use any of the built-in spinners, you can also provide your own image (either a still image or a GIF) to use instead, using the `image` parameter.